12 ways to squeeze every last drop out of summer, starting now

 12. Watch the sunset and the sunrise in the same day

 As summer winds down, days get shorter meaning you don’t have to wake up quite so early to watch the sun rise (or stay up quite so late to watch it set).
-Head out to some wide open spaces to catch both in one day to really feel like you’re maxing out the last few summer days.
-HI St. Anne-des-Monts, Auberge Festive Sea Shack along the St Lawrence River is a great spot to watch the sun rise and set in the same day without leaving your hammock.
-Or just focus on a sunrise on the east coast at HI St. John's in Newfoundland and a sunset on the west coast at HI Vancouver Jericho Beach (closes end of September).
+Head out to some wide-open spaces to catch both in one day to really feel like you’re maxing out the last few summer days.
+Catch a sunrise on the east coast at HI St. John's in Newfoundland and a sunset on the west coast at HI Vancouver Jericho Beach (closes end of September).
 Not in the same day, though, preferably.
 Though teeeechnically… with a flight leaving St. John’s at noon, you could, but maybe save that ‘til next summer.